hemildesai/dev/content/posts/lm-bff/index.md

 1. Prompt based fine-tuning and automatic prompt generation
 2. Dynamically and selectively incorporating demonstrations into each prompt's context

-The code for the paper can be found at https://github.com/princeton-nlp/LM-BFF.

 ### Prompt based fine-tuning
 In naive terms, a prompt is the input sequence to a language model.
 Prompt based prediction involves treating the downstream task as a Language Modeling problem, where you incorporate the task's context into the prompt and use the token predicted by the language model as a prediction of the downstream task.
 This is done by designing the prompt in an innovative way, a form of art that requires both domain expertise and the inner workings of the model.
 The authors suggest using prompt-based prediction for fine-tuning, and also suggest a novel method to automatically generate prompts.